rajivshah3/documentation/contributing/0.1/documentation/contribution-guidelines.md

 The following types of contribution are appropriate for a new branch:

-- A new article ( a single markdown file)
+- A new article (a single markdown file)
 - Grammar edits and spelling corrections, and any other suggestions for an existing article

 1. Open a command-line interface

-2. Do the following:
+2. Do the following.
+Replace the `$BRANCH` placeholder with your own branch name

     ```bash
-    git pull upstream develop:<your branch name>
+    git pull upstream develop:$BRANCH
-    git push origin <your branch name>
+    git push origin $BRANCH
     ```

 3. To start working on your local copy of the branch, do the following:

     ```bash
-    git checkout <your branch name>
+    git checkout $BRANCH
     ```

 Please follow our [style guide](../documentation/style-guide.md) when you write and edit articles.